Rated: 13+ · Short Story · Ghost · #1777142

 "Well, t-there's a storm cellar and a p-potting shed on the south side of the house."

 It stood there staring, its evil red eyes glared at us, daring us to approach.
 Terrified, we didn't know if we should run or wait to see what it would do.
 There wasn't any other place to go now but the potting shed behind us.
 I made a sign to back up.
 Just barely pulling herself together, Sandy stepped back while I followed, and we kept doing this slowly and steadily, not wanting to draw his attention to what we were trying to do; unfortunately, it didn't work.
 It caught on and every time we took a step back, the creature took a step forward.
 I said a prayer and turned and thankfully, Sandy did the same.
 I could feel its hot breath on my back making me push Sandy to go faster.
 Just as I dived for the potting shed's door, sharp claws dug into the skin on my shoulder, stopping my progress.
 An excruciating pain overtook me, and I screamed bloody murder.
 He held me in this manner, seeming to enjoy my struggles.
-I could feel blood running down my back, my shirt became drenched with my sweat and blood when suddenly, he let me go, I collapsed to the ground.
+I could feel blood running down my back, and my shirt became drenched with my sweat and blood when suddenly, he let me go, and I collapsed to the ground.

-The creature had turned his attention on Sandy, who was running toward the house.
+The creature had turned his attention to Sandy, who was running toward the house.
 His claw grabbed her by her collar, yanking her towards him and when he looked ready to take flight, I screamed at Sandy, “Untie your belt and slip out of the robe.”

 Sighing with relief when she did what I advised, she escaped just as the creature flew up with her robe still in his clutches.
 Running towards me with so much speed, we both stumbled inside the potting shed and collapsed on the bench.
-Sandy shook so bad that she had a hard time opening my shirt to check my injuries.
+Sandy shook so badly that she had a hard time opening my shirt to check my injuries.

 “Thank you for your quick thinking, I thought I was a goner.”
 Sandy walked over to a medicine cabinet and came back to clean my wounds with disinfectant.
-She put salve on my deep cuts and secured a bandage in place.
+She put a salve on my deep cuts and secured a bandage in place.